FawcettB98/Milk_Futures/README.md

 ![Boxplot Neurons](https://github.com/FawcettB98/Milk_Futures/blob/master/images/boxplot_neurons.png)

-Looking at these box-plots, it looks like the best parameters to use are 1000 epochs, a batch size of 50, and 100 neurons.
+Looking at these box-plots, it looks like the best parameters to use are 1000 epochs, a batch size of 50, and 50 neurons.

 ![RNN Fit](https://github.com/FawcettB98/Milk_Futures/blob/master/images/rnn_act_v_pred.png)

 The final average accuracy turns out to be about 63%.
 This is roughly 10% better than the baseline accuracy.

+## Conclusion